How we choose what to recommend.

 Is the Drive Medical Grab Bar a Good Budget Permanent Option?

-Drive Medical manufactures a wide range of durable medical equipment, and their chrome grab bar is the most affordable permanent installation option on our list at around $12.
-It installs into wall studs with standard screws, comes in multiple lengths, and has a 250 lb capacity.
+Drive Medical manufactures a wide range of durable medical equipment, and their knurled chrome grab bar is the most affordable permanent installation option on our list at around $7.
+The 18-inch bar installs into wall studs with standard screws, has a textured knurled grip, and is rated to a 250 lb capacity.

-The main limitation is the lower weight rating compared to the Delta or Moen options at similar or slightly higher prices.
-If your parent weighs under 200 lbs and cost is the primary concern, this works.
-Otherwise, the Delta 18" bar at $15 offers meaningfully higher capacity for $3 more.
+The main limitation is the lower weight rating compared to the Moen option.
+If your parent weighs under 200 lbs and cost is the primary concern, this works well.
+Otherwise, the Moen Home Care bar offers a higher 500 lb rating and a more finished look.

 Pros